Linux

 deviceUUIDandtenantID:

-- Configure the device's pre-shared key:
+- Set the device's pre-shared key:

 Example output: